What is a Listed Building?

 Works carried out without consent, where it is required, are a criminal offence, and can be punishable by prosecution, resulting in a maximum of 6 months imprisonment and/or a fine of up to £20, 000.

 Value Added Tax (VAT)

-However, it should be noted that this is not explicit guidance, and that Listed Building Consent does not automatically make the work zero-rated.
-For more detailed and up-to-date guidance, you are strongly advised to check with HM Revenue and Customs.
+For detailed and up-to-date guidance, you are strongly advised to check with HM Revenue and Customs.

 We do not have a budget to assist owners in undertaking necessary repairs to a Listed Building.